NairAnanth20/Seminar/README.md

-This is Nair Ananth.
-Currently pursuing MCA in DDU.
+This is Nair Ananth. <br> Currently pursuing MCA in DDU.